By Tom Burden

 Users must be trained to use the stoves (or heaters) correctly.
 This means shutting down the solenoid after every use, and having the owner check for leaks on a regular basis.
 One good precaution, which can be taken every time the stove is used, is to keep the burners lit while shutting off the solenoid when finished using the stove.
 The burners should slowly go out, due to the lack of fuel.
 This checks the solenoid operation and drains the supply line of fuel.
 For more about propane safety, see the West Advisor, Safe Propane Installations.

 Butane stoves are portable, economical alternatives to permanent stoves on boats where food is cooked onboard only occasionally.
-Butane is the fuel of choice for most disposable cigarette lighters, and is available in small canisters (approx. 8oz.) to refill other small appliances lighters, soldering irons, etc. The Kenyon Express II butane stove is a single burner, portable stove that operates for about three hours on a single small canister.
+Butane is the fuel of choice for most disposable cigarette lighters, and is available in small canisters (approx. 8oz.) to refill other small appliances lighters, soldering irons, etc. The Bella Tavola Click 2 Cook Stainless Butane Stove is a single burner, portable stainless steel stove that operates for up to 2 1/2 hours on a single small canister.